-- The PHA will advise families how to file a complaint if they have been discriminated against by an owner. - The PHA will advise the family to make a Fair Housing complaint. - The PHA may also report the owner to HUD (Fair Housing/Equal Opportunity) or the local Fair Housing Organization.
+The PHA will advise families how to file a complaint if they have been discriminated against by an owner.
+The PHA will advise the family to make a Fair Housing complaint.
+The PHA may also report the owner to HUD (Fair Housing/Equal Opportunity) or the local Fair Housing Organization.

-H. CHANGES IN ELIGIBILITY PRIOR TO EFFECTIVE DATE OF THE CONTRACT

-Changes that occur during the period between issuance of a voucher and lease up may affect the family's eligibility or share of the rental payment.
-If the PHA determines that there is insufficient funding after a voucher has been issued, the PHA may rescind the voucher and place the affected family back on the waiting list in its original position.
-No action will be required by the family for the initial placement back on the waiting list, but the family will still be required to respond to requests for information.
-All eligibility requirements must still be met.
+H. CHANGES IN ELIGIBILITY PRIOR TO EFFECTIVE DATE OF THE CONTRACT Changes that occur during the period between issuance of a voucher and lease up may affect the family's eligibility or share of the rental payment.